AN/APR-1 Radar/Communications surveillance receiver. (aka APR-1).

 The lower Type 22 “22-GO” system consists of 2 independent “horn” type antennas, one for transmit, the other for receive.
 This rotatable system operated in the 10 cm band, in the vicinity of 3000 mc.

 The Type 13 and Type 22 radars could be detected by the APR-1 system using the TN-2 and TN-3 tuning units respectively.

-On the night of 9 February 1945 the APR-1 receiver aboard the USS Batfish, SS-310 detected the 158 mc radar emissions of the IJN submarine RO-115.
-In conjunction with its own SJ Radar, the Batfish subsequently torpedoed and sank the RO-115.
-(Reference 84)
+On the night of 9 February 1945 “the faithful APR” receiver aboard the USS Batfish, SS-310 detected the 158 mc Type 13 radar emissions of the IJN submarine RO-115.
+Then in conjunction with its own SJ Radar, the Batfish subsequently located, torpedoed and sank the RO-115.
+(Reference 84) *